vilensingh/TG-Rename-Bot/README.md

 #### The Easy Way

-**Watch our Video for Create own Bot** - 👉 https://youtu.be/yYHrSnuYXpA

 ### You can also tap the Deploy To Heroku button below to deploy straight to Heroku!

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://www.heroku.com/deploy?template=https://github.com/vilensingh/TG-Rename-Bot)